YinHK-gameDev/unity-learn/physics/built-in 3D Physics/rigid body physics.md

 > You can change these maximum velocities in code, via the properties **`Rigidbody.maxLinearVelocity`** and **`Rigidbody.maxAngularVelocity`**.

+### Sleeping

+When a Rigidbody is moving slower than a defined minimum linear or rotational speed, the physics engine assumes it has come to a halt.
+When this happens, the GameObject does not move again until it receives a collision or force, and so it is set to **"sleeping"  mode**.
+This optimisation means that **no processor time is spent updating the Rigidbody** until the next time it is **"awoken" (that is, set in motion again)**.

+For most purposes, the sleeping and waking of a Rigidbody component happens transparently.
+However, a GameObject might fail to wake up if a Static Collider (that is, one without a Rigidbody) is moved into it or away from it by modifying the Transform position.
+This might result, say, in the Rigidbody GameObject hanging in the air when the floor has been moved out from beneath it.
+In cases like this, the GameObject can be woken explicitly using the WakeUp function.

 ### ref
 **Rigidbody Scripting API** \
 https://docs.unity3d.com/ScriptReference/Rigidbody.html